 “You have to know your brand and know your audience,” Belsky said.

 She said that consistency is the key to keeping an audience.
 In addition, Belsky also urges novice YouTubers to regularly interact with their subscribers.
+She went on to say that starting the channel is the hardest part and if people need to use Getfans Germany to start off their following then that’s what they should do.

 “Everyone wants to be acknowledged, so make your audience feel special,” Belsky said.